 Promotion of human rights in sport

-The Centre of Expertise for Local Government Reform offers practical support to central governments which want to reform their legislation, institutions or policies, and to local authorities which want to improve the quality of their governance and public services.
+The Centre of Expertise for Good Governance offers practical support to central governments which want to reform their legislation, institutions or policies, and to local authorities which want to improve the quality of their governance and public services.
 For example, the 12 Principles of Good Governance, as well as specific capacity-building tools, training materials and benchmarks developed by the Centre of Expertise allow local authorities to improve governance and help achieve SDGs in a very concrete and practical way.

-The European Committee on Democracy and Governance (CDDG) is the Council of Europe intergovernmental structure where high-level officials from the 47 member States meet to share information about policy and best practice, as well as to develop or update standards, in the fields of modernisation of democratic institutions, public administration reform, citizens’ participation and democratic governance at all levels.
+The Committee on Democracy and Governance (CDDG) is the Council of Europe intergovernmental structure where high-level officials from the 47 member States meet to develop or update legal instruments and guidance documents and to share information about policy and best practice, in the fields of modernisation of democratic institutions, public administration reform, citizens’ participation as well as good and democratic governance at all levels.
+In 2022, the Committee is tasked inter alia with the elaboration of a recommendation of the Committee of Ministers on principles of good democratic governance at all levels of government, after having completed in 2020 and 2021, inter alia:

 The Committee promotes compliance of domestic legislation with the European Charter of Local Self-Government, and disseminates Committee of Ministers’ Recommendations and Guidelines in the above mentioned fields.

 The Committee provides direct support to member States by way of exchanges among peers and rapid responses to demands regarding legal issues or established practice.
-It also relies on the Centre of Expertise for Local Government Reform for the provision of practical assistance or the development of country-specific programmes.
+It also relies on the Centre of Expertise for Good Governance to deliver targeted interventions and develop country-specific cooperation projects designed to promote Council of Europe standards; address issues and fill gaps that have emerged through monitoring; and support on-going processes of public administration and local government reformsfor the provision of practical assistance or the development of country-specific programmes.

 Civil society plays a leading role in the promotion of accountable, effective and inclusive institutions in democratic societies.
 The Council of Europe is working on enhancing the space for effective civil participation in public life and in political decision-making at all levels of government.
 The Conference of INGOs of the Council of Europe represents European civil society within the Council of Europe and aims to defend the freedom of association, amplify the independent voices of civil society, and protect the space for civil participation.
 The Council of Europe North-South Centre of the Council of Europe carries out activities to empower civil society organisations in Europe and the Southern Mediterranean to strengthen their role in the preparation, implementation, monitoring and evaluation of public policies and in governance.